Showing all 16 results

 Our wines and pairings

-In our wine shop you will find the best red wines of Sicily, which are born from the union of the characteristic grapes of the area.
-Etna Rosso wine is a Nerello Mascalese that goes best with mushroom-based dishes, especially risottos and tagliatelle, preferably porcini mushrooms.
-It is also very good with mixed grilled meat.
-The Dea Vulcano wine, on the other hand, is a Nerello Cappuccio that goes well with most Sicilian cuisine, but goes even better with game, aged cheeses and stewed red meat or roasted and grilled meat.
+In our wine shop you will find the best red wines of Sicily, which come from the union of the characteristic grapes of the territory.
+Fragore wine is a Nerello mascalese that goes best with mushroom dishes, especially risottos and tagliatelle, preferably porcini.
+It is also very good with mixed grilled meats.
+Harmonium wine, on the other hand, is a Nero D’avola, which goes well with most Sicilian cuisine, but is even better with game, aged cheeses and stewed red meat or roasted and grilled meat.

 Rosso del Conte, on the other hand, is a wine that comes from the combination of two grape varieties, Nero D’Avola and Perricone: with a gritty taste, you can pair it with aged cheeses, even very spicy ones, but also with stewed and roasted meat.
 You won’t disdain it with chocolate either.
 Also deserving a mention among the reds is the Mille e Una Notte wine, which comes from the grapes of the Nero d’avola, Petit verdot and Syrah vines that goes well with lamb loin, pappardelle with pork ragout or roast meats.